Who We Are

 WHO WE'VE WORKED WITH.

-As a division of Los Angeles composer collective Transcenders, TRN Community engages, supports, and champions various likeminded charities and nonprofit organizations.
+As a division of Los Angeles composer collective Transcenders, Transcenders Music Academy (TMA) engages, supports, and champions various like-minded charities and nonprofit organizations.

-As part of its mission, TRN Community leverages the platform of Transcenders to provide these organizations with resources, access, opportunities, and experiences digitally and out of its L.A. studio.
-As such, it regularly opens its doors to educate and enable youth to embrace music by offering an unprecedented window into writing, composing, and recording.
-TRN Community actively builds a bridge into the world of music through action and impact in the global community.
+As part of its mission, TMA leverages the platform of Transcenders to provide these organizations with resources, access, opportunities, and experiences digitally, and out of its L.A. studio.
+As such, it regularly opens its doors to educate and enable youth to embrace music by offering a window into writing, composing, and recording.
+TMA is actively building a bridge into the world of music through action and strives to make an impact in the global community.

-Transcenders are Terence Yoshiaki, Brian Lapin, and Mike Fratantuno.
-Their credits include writing and performing with the GRAMMY® Award-winning Black Eyed Peas, composing music for blockbuster television series and films ranging from the EMMY® Award-winning Black-ish to the cultural phenomenon Gossip Girl.
+Transcenders are Terence Yoshiaki, Brian Lapin and Mike Fratantuno.
+Their credits include writing and performing with GRAMMY Award-winning Black Eyed Peas, composing music for blockbuster television series and films ranging from the EMMY Award-winning Black-ish to the cultural phenomenon Gossip Girl.